CMSgov/bcda-app/API.md

 The examples below include [cURL](https://curl.haxx.se/) commands, but may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://www.getpostman.com/).

 ## Examples
+Examples are shown as requests to the BCDA sandbox environment.

 ### BCDA Metadata
 Metadata about the Beneficiary Claims Data API is available as a FHIR [CapabilityStatement](https://www.hl7.org/fhir/capabilitystatement.html) resource.
 A token is not required to access this information.